pimusicbox/mopidy-websettings/README.rst

 Mopidy-WebSettings to your Mopidy configuration file::

     [websettings]
-    musicbox=false
-    configfile=/etc/mopidy/mopidy.conf
+    enabled = true
+    musicbox = false
+    configfile = /etc/mopidy/mopidy.conf

 Make sure the config file is writable by the user under which mopidy is running!
+And make sure the http extension is working.
+Go to the ip or url of your mopidy computer and add /settings (e.g. http://musicbox.local/settings or http://192.168.1.10:6680/settings )

 Project resources